 - Where: At your location via Zoom

-- Cost: $950 General Fee / $500 for Graduate Students.
-Some graduate student scholarships available for full-time graduate students (see application).
+- Cost: $750 Professional Fee / $250 for Graduate Students.
+Some graduate student scholarships available for full-time graduate students as well as participants focused on computer science education (see application).

 - Contact: Michael Bett – email